Conceptualizing the approaches to learning

 The IB curriculum framework can sometimes feel like several disparate parts (concepts, global contexts, approaches to teaching and learning, the learner profile).
 But the CBCI model can provide a cohesive thread to all those elements.
 The approaches to learning are, for many teachers, the most intimidating part of the IB curriculum framework.
 With roughly 140 individual skills, it can feel overwhelming to address each in a meaningful way, especially without a clear scheme to guide teachers.
 Of course, the key is prioritizing which skills are most important within an individual school’s, discipline, or grade level’s context.
 But unless we treat the approaches to learning as part of a unit’s conceptual framework, we risk skills coverage rather than skills development.

 Would you like to learn more about Concept-Based Curriculum and Instruction?
 Learn more about the Erickson and Lanning CBCI Institute HERE.
-Applications close July 29, 2022.

 References: